docker/docs/engine/userguide/networking/index.md

 > Running on Docker for Mac or Docker for Windows?
 >
-> If you are using Docker for Mac (or runnin Linux containers on Docker for Windows), the `docker network ls` command will work as described above, but the `ip addr show` and `ifconfig` commands may be present, but will give you information about the IP addresses for your local host, not Docker container networks.
+> If you are using Docker for Mac (or running Linux containers on Docker for Windows), the `docker network ls` command will work as described above, but the `ip addr show` and `ifconfig` commands may be present, but will give you information about the IP addresses for your local host, not Docker container networks.